Laseduh/simple_shell/README.md

-Project readme file on the simple shell
+Project readme file on the simple shell project